dominikzorgnotti/transform-vmware-product-builds-to-json/README.md

 # Transform VMware product builds

+## Current Status
+⚠️  The VMware KB API changed which introduced a breaking change for this project.
+This is tracked in issue https://github.com/dominikzorgnotti/transform-vmware-product-builds-to-json/issues/9
+⚠️ At the moment, release data is not updated

+## Intro

 This Python code parses VMware product release data from the kb article [Correlating build numbers and versions of VMware products (1014508)](https://kb.vmware.com/s/article/1014508?lang=en_US) and transforms them into a machine-readable format.